After reading this article, you will know when synchronization is worthwhile - and when a simple voice-over is completely sufficient.

 - Globalized workflows: Efficient workflows, internationally interlinked processes (cloud collaboration, distributed teams) are now standard.

-- Dialog cleanup: Tools like iZotope RX recognize noise and can process it automatically, which saves editing time.
+- Dialog Cleanup: Tools like iZotope RX detect background noise and can process it automatically, saving editing time.

 - Rights & AI voices: Hybrid voice model - the interaction of real voices and their AI clones creates new and efficient application possibilities.
 However, weighing up the opportunities and risks is a major issue and should be regulated contractually.